6 ongoing costs associated with owning a home

-Owning a home comes with a range of ongoing costs that you’ll need to budget for – here's six to consider.
+Owning a home comes with a range of ongoing costs that you’ll need to budget for – here are six to consider.

 Whether you’re a first home buyer, or a seasoned property owner, buying a home is one of the biggest purchases you’ll make.
 Owning a home comes with a range of ongoing costs that you’ll need to budget for – here's six to consider.